Axway/amplifysharedservices-open-docs/content/en/docs/shared_services/supportapi/methods/download_attachment.md

 linkTitle: Download Attachment
 weight: 30
 date: 2020-03-05
-description: Download files attached to a specific support case or a support case note.
 ---

+Download files attached to a specific support case or a support case note.

 ## Request